partnerstack/github-to-guru/README.md

 # GitHub to Guru - PStack Version
-This is the PartnerStack fork of Github-to-Guru!
+Creating a PartnerStack version of Github-to-Guru!

 **Deploy content from your GitHub repo into a Guru collection.**